sora-xor/sora-docs/src/technical-stack.md

 ## Build on SORA

-To understand how Parity (Polkadot) networks work, take a look at the [blockchain documentation (https://docs.substrate.io/tutorials/build-a-blockchain/build-local-blockchain/).
+To understand how Parity (Polkadot) networks work, take a look at the [blockchain documentation](https://docs.substrate.io/tutorials/build-a-blockchain/build-local-blockchain/).

 Instead of Smart Contracts, Substrate (Polkadot) uses Pallets.
 Take a look at how they work and learn how to add one [here](https://docs.substrate.io/tutorials/build-application-logic/add-a-pallet/).